bcmichael/RNMR-Docs/docs/command/full_command.md

 `MD` is an old command for defining to a macro.
 It has been replaced with the `CRTMAC` command and is currently simply an alias to it.
 As such `CRTMAC` should be used in place of `MD`.
 ## MDL
-Delete macro 	            TEMP
+Delete macro

 Category: Macro

-Format: `MDL` macnam
+Format: `MDL` nam

-Defaults:
+Defaults: temp

 Description:
-Deletes macro.
-## MDMP
-Dump macro 	             TEMP

-Category: Macro

-Format: `MDMP` filnam

-Defaults: TEMP

-Description:
-Dumps macro instructions to file in current directory.
-File type will be TXT.
+`MDL` is an old command for deleting a macro.
+It has been replaced with the `REMMAC` command and is currently simply an alias to it.
+As such `REMMAC` should be used in place of `MDL`.
 ## ME
 Edit macro